holgerbrandl/holgerbrandl.github.io/index.md

 ---
 layout: page
 title: Efficient and Elegant R
-tagline: A blog about R design patterns, coding style, R4Intellij and Data Mining
+tagline: A blog about R, Kotlin and Data Mining
 ---
 {% include JB/setup %}

-This blog contains ideas, snippets, and contributions to [R](http://www.r-project.org/).
+This blog contains ideas, snippets, and contributions to [R](http://www.r-project.org/) and [Kotlin](https://kotlinlang.org/).

 My name is Holger Brandl.
 I love (or at least try hard) to write efficient, concise and elegant R. I would like to share some of my R creations via this blog.
 I'm always curious to explore new ways and tools to streamline data processing.

-Thus I've implemented an R integration for  [Intellij IDEA](https://www.jetbrains.com/idea) called [R4Intellij](https://github.com/holgerbrandl/r4intellij).
-This blog covers what's new and cool about it.
+I've implemented an R plugin for [Intellij IDEA](https://www.jetbrains.com/idea) called [R4Intellij](https://github.com/holgerbrandl/r4intellij).
+I'm also in love with kotlin and it's applications to bioinformatics and data engineering, e.g [kscript](https://github.com/holgerbrandl/kscript) for simplified shell integration of kotlin snippets or [krangl](https://github.com/holgerbrandl/krangl) for in-memory table crunching.

 ## A bit more about the author